zktx-io/walrus/docs/book/usage/quilt.md

 ### Lower cost

-This is the most clear and significant use case. *quilt* is especially advantageous for managing large volumes of small blobs, as long as they can be grouped together by the user.
-By consolidating multiple small blobs into a single quilt, storage costs can be reduced dramatically—up to 50 times for files around 100KB—making it an efficient solution for cost-sensitive applications.
+This is the most clear and significant use case. *Quilt* is especially advantageous for managing large volumes of small blobs, as long as they can be grouped together by the user.
+The cost savings come from two sources:

+- **Walrus storage and write fees**: By consolidating multiple small blobs into a single quilt, storage costs can be reduced dramatically—more than 400x for files around 10KB—making it an efficient solution for cost-sensitive applications.

+- **Sui computation and object storage fees**: Storing many blobs as a single quilt significantly reduces Sui gas costs.
+In our test runs with 600 files stored in a quilt, we observed **238x** savings in Sui fees compared to storing them as individual blobs.
+    Notably, Sui cost savings only depend on the number of files per quilt rather than the individual file sizes.

-The following table demonstrates shows the potential cost savings in WAL when storing 600 small blobs for 1 epoch as a quilt compared to storing them as separate blobs.
+The following table demonstrates the potential cost savings in WAL when storing 600 small blobs for 1 epoch as a quilt compared to storing them as separate blobs.

 | Blob size | Regular blob storage cost | Quilt storage cost | Cost saving factor |